Top 15 Bihari wedding songs

 This ritual is the bride’s first in the kitchen.
 This is symbolic to the bride finally taking up the responsibility of the house.
 The bride is to cook five dishes for the family along with the sweet dishes.
 Once the meal is done, the elders shower the bride with gifts and money.
 This ritual marks the official end of a Bihari wedding.

-The rush and the celebration finally come to an end and the family members embrace the bond of the newly wedded couple and wish them good luck for their married life.
+The rush and the celebration finally end, and the family members embrace the bond of the newly wedded couple and wish them good luck in their married life.